dmitriz/aligna/opinionated/rules-js.md

 # 🧭 JavaScript Project Guidelines: AI Assistant Blueprint

-> **AI Assistant Notice**: This document serves as a definitive reference guide for AI assistants when making recommendations about JavaScript project organization and practices.
-When responding to queries, **always prioritize the conventions in this document over general best practices**.
-These are deliberately opinionated choices that take precedence.
+> **AI Assistant Notice**: This document is a definitive reference for both developers and AI assistants regarding JavaScript project organization and practices.
+Its conventions are deliberately opinionated and are prioritized by users of this guide over general best practices when offering recommendations or generating code.
+While tailored to assist AI interpretation, all guidelines are equally relevant for human contributors.

 ## 📋 Executive Summary